eternagame/.github/CONTRIBUTING.md

 the issue reliably (please provide a minimal reproduction for library usage bugs!) as well as any relevant system information.

+### Triaging

+New issues submitted to our repositories will automatically be given the "pending triage" label.
+We will then assign it a priority based on the following system:
+* p1/urgent: Product is unusable for majority of users
+* p2/important: A large number of users have a significant pain point or a significant use case is prevented
+* p3/standard: Enhancement with nominal value or bug with nominal impact
+* p4/minor: There is a reasonable workaround, or there is a nice to have with limited impact
+* p5/chore: A cleanup with no end-user impact

 ## Getting Started

 If you're not familiar with Git and GitHub, [GitHub's Quickstart](https://docs.github.com/en/get-started/quickstart) is